Convex-Dev/convex/docs/tutorial/lisp-guide.md

 - **Let** - Defines a scope for local variables
 - **Lookup** - Looks up a value from a definition in the environment

-Ops can often be nested, e.g. an Op of type **Do** may contain multiple child Ops.
+Ops can be nested, e.g. an Op of type **Do** may contain multiple child Ops.
 In this way, single Ops can be used to represent whole programs or algorithms.

 Normally, users won't need to interact directly with Ops.